Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 Homes are being built.

 Housing can be expensive, which is a problem faced by many residents of those near the METRO B Line.
-This is why 32% of residential units added along the B Line since 2014 are designated as affordable housing.
+About 31% of the housing permitted and built along the B Line from 2014 to 2023 is defined as affordable.
 This means that economically disadvantaged residents along the B Line not only have affordable access to jobs, homes, business and communities, but also more affordable housing options.

 Businesses have the opportunity to grow.

-$55 million of planned development will bring more shops and stores, restaurants, hotels, and other businesses.
+Commercial development worth more than $155 million has been permitted and built on the B Line corridor from 2014 through 2023.
 These will not only provide more access to business, but also it will bring more jobs to the corridor – all connected by one quick ride on the B Line.

 Communities invest in amenities and connections where we build transit.